contentauth/c2pa-rs/README.md

 The `c2pa` crate is distributed under the terms of both the [MIT license](https://github.com/contentauth/c2pa-rs/blob/main/LICENSE-MIT) and the [Apache License (Version 2.0)](https://github.com/contentauth/c2pa-rs/blob/main/LICENSE-APACHE).

-Note that some components and dependent crates are licensed under different terms; please check the license terms for each crate and component for details.
+Some components and dependent crates are licensed under different terms; please check the license terms for each crate and component for details.

 ## Nightly builds